InessEla/Machine-Learning-Course---Beginner/README.md

 ## **Contributors**

-This course is created with ❤️ by **[Your Name]** and **Emna**, to share our passion for Machine Learning and help beginners kickstart their journey into this exciting field.
+This course is created with ❤️ by **Ines** and **Emna**, to share our passion for Machine Learning and help beginners kickstart their journey into this exciting field.

 ---